Environment | In harmony with nature

 • tumblr

 Bridgestone’s environmental mission is “to help ensure a healthy environment for current and future generations....”
 The environmental mission includes three focal points: existing in harmony with nature, valuing natural resources, and reducing CO2 emissions.
-The mission’s “In harmony with nature” refers to biodiversity conservation and the Bridgestone Group’s efforts to minimize the impact of operations on the overall ecosystem.
+“In harmony with nature” refers to biodiversity conservation and Bridgestone’s efforts to minimize the impact of operations on the overall ecosystem.

-The Group is engaged in various activities to help minimize the impact of its business activities on wildlife and natural habitats, while also engaging in numerous activities to help improve the ecology at the production sites and the communities it calls home.
-These activities include reducing emissions, conserving water and other important natural resources, and implementing ecological improvements and education-related projects at business locations and in local communities.
+Bridgestone is engaged in various activities to help minimize the impact of its business activities on wildlife and natural habitats.
+It also engages in numerous activities to help improve the ecology within the production sites and the communities it calls home.
+These activities include reducing emissions, conserving water and other important natural resources, as well as implementing ecological improvements and education-related projects at business locations and in local communities.

-The Group intends to be even more ambitious in its activities in response to the continued importance of social and environmental issues, and the potential impact that its business growth has on the environment.
-Building on the various initiatives introduced in the previous mid-term target to reduce environmental impact on an ongoing basis, the Group is working to improve on these achievements and minimize its footprint even further.
+Bridgestone intends to be even more ambitious in its activities in response to the continued importance of social and environmental issues and the potential impact that its business growth could have on the environment.
+To drive new achievements and further minimize its footprint, Bridgestone is building upon the various initiatives introduced in the previous mid-term target to reduce environmental impact on an ongoing basis.

 Initiatives in raw material procurement

-The Group has introduced a Global Sustainable Procurement Policy (hereinafter Procurement Policy).
-It reflects the Group’s commitment to reducing its environmental footprint and creating a thriving and sustainable supply chain for all materials.
-And the policy includes expectations of suppliers regarding no deforestation, no wetlands development, biodiversity considerations, water management, conserving resources and reducing waste, reducing energy usage and greenhouse gas emissions, and control of chemical substances.
+Bridgestone has introduced a Global Sustainable Procurement Policy (hereinafter, Procurement Policy).
+It reflects Bridgestone’s commitment to reducing its environmental footprint and creating a thriving and sustainable supply chain for all materials.
+The policy includes expectations of suppliers regarding no deforestation, no wetlands development, biodiversity considerations, water management, conserving resources and reducing waste, reducing energy usage and greenhouse gas emissions, and control of chemical substances.
+As a large user of natural rubber, the Procurement Policy clearly outlines expectations with respect to critical issues within the complex global natural rubber supply chain.
+To align with stakeholder expectations, including the Global Platform for Sustainable Natural Rubber (GPSNR) Policy components that were approved in September 2020, Bridgestone revised the Procurement Policy in 2021 accordingly.
+Furthermore, version 3.0 (January 2024) of the Procurement Policy explicitly stated that Tier-1 suppliers* are required to extend/share the policies with their own suppliers, with the aim of reaching into the entire supply chain.

-The policy is distributed to all suppliers, and the Group conducts third-party assessments to quantify suppliers’ environmental and social performance and governance and promotes improvements by advising and supporting its suppliers on required solutions.
+The policy is distributed to all suppliers, and Bridgestone conducts third-party assessments to quantify suppliers’ environmental performance, social performance and governance.
+Bridgestone also promotes improvements by advising and supporting its suppliers on required solutions.

 Our approach to sustainable natural rubber

 Consumption of natural rubber is forecasted to increase in step with rising global demand for tires.
-It is imperative for the Group to foster a sustainable natural rubber supply chain.
-The Group embraces and recognizes sustainable natural rubber as a key issue for both the general tire industry and for the Group’s own sustainable growth.
+Current trend of natural rubber production demand risks to become, in the near future, the leading cause of deforestation in Southeast Asia, where the most world natural rubber is produced.
+It is imperative for Bridgestone to foster a sustainable natural rubber supply chain.
+Bridgestone embraces and recognizes sustainable natural rubber as a key issue for both the general tire industry and for Bridgestone’s own sustainable growth.

 For the details of sustainable natural rubber, see “Procurement.”